tjeerdintveen/rust-on-ios-example/README.md

 - Create a Swift Package from the XCFramework
 - Integrate everything into a working iOS app

-Then the process will be seamless.
-You update the Rust library, run the ./build_ios.sh script, and you will automagically see the changes in Xcode!
+The end result is a seamless process: You update the Rust library, run the ~./build_ios.sh~ script, and you will automagically see the changes in Xcode!

 Thanks to Mozilla's UniFFI, you will also access the Rust code using a Swift syntax.
 E.g. A Rust function called `download_images()` becomes `downloadImages()` in Swift.

 ## 🏗️ Project Structure